Skip to main content

 Description

 Data users must acknowledge the diversity of experiences among priority communities to uncover disparities that can be hidden in aggregate data.
 Data analysis often starts by measuring outcomes for broad populations of individuals, but results can vary—sometimes significantly—across certain populations or groups with unique experiences and histories.
 Taking a passive stance in data analysis can lead data users to draw different conclusions.
 Without disaggregation, they may miss the opportunity to identify, address, and monitor disparities.
-The E-W Framework offers guidance on 25 key disaggregates data systems should collect, including race and ethnicity, gender, income level, disability status, English proficiency, and lesbian, gay, bisexual, transgender and queer or questioning (LGBTQ) status.
+The E-W Framework offers guidance on key disaggregates data systems should collect, including race and ethnicity, gender, income level, disability status, English proficiency, and LGBT status.

 Though data systems must collect or link data on multiple relevant background characteristics, which factors are analyzed through disaggregation and how they are analyzed depend on the local context.
 Data analysis may require more than one level of disaggregation to capture the intersectional nature of individuals’ lived experiences.
 For example, a school district might explore whether high school graduation rates differ for students with disabilities by race.
-In contexts with smaller populations, disaggregating across multiple levels is not always feasible as subgroup sizes grow smaller with each level of disaggregation, making it harder to reliably compare trends over time.
+In contexts with smaller populations, disaggregating across multiple levels can be challenging as subgroup sizes grow smaller with each level of disaggregation, making it harder to reliably compare trends over time.
 However, data users must still consider the experiences of smaller groups, such as American Indians and Alaska Natives, and not simply default to grouping them under an “other” category that does not receive careful attention.
+Privacy-enhancing statistical techniques for small sample sizes can include data suppression (removing information for small subgroups), data masking or perturbation (introducing uncertainty into the dataset), blurring (reducing data precision), or Bayesian statistical methods (see Disaggregates In Depth for more).

 Decisions about how to disaggregate data should also be guided by a theoretical understanding of a problem of practice and potential root causes to avoid perpetuating existing stereotypes and deficit narratives or framing that advertently or inadvertently blame particular groups rather than systems for disparate outcomes.
 In addition to disaggregating outcome data, data users should break out data on E-W and adjacent system conditions to reveal other underlying disparities.
 For example, system conditions such as access to school support staff may be relevant to the graduation rates of students with disabilities, and these indicators should also be disaggregated further by race.
 However, disaggregation alone is not enough to reveal causes or solutions for inequities, as described in Principle 4 on examining social and historical contexts to identify root causes of disparities and data-driven solutions.